-Do you know a real estate developer, investor, or company creating great walkable places and demonstrating exemplary public leadership to advance smart growth development?
-If so, nominate them for the 2019 LOCUS National Leadership Awards.
+Do you know a real estate developer, investor, company, or project creating great walkable places and demonstrating exemplary public leadership to advance smart growth development?
+If so, nominate them for the 2020 LOCUS National Leadership Awards!

 Senate republicans have unveiled their $1 trillion economic stimulus plan and not a single dollar is dedicated to supporting transit or Amtrak.
 This is unacceptable.
 Without action now some of the hardest-hit transit agencies won’t be able to recover, even if transit is included in a fourth stimulus package.

 New polling conducted by YouGov on behalf of Transportation for America and partners finds that Americans support expanding public transit by a wide margin—even as many transit agencies face a growing funding crisis brought on by COVID-19.

 Fort Scott, Kansas has an incredible network of brick streets to rival any city in the country—an under recognized asset.
 At a recent workshop, Smart Growth America and local experts looked to build atop this and other assets to make Fort Scott more attractive to current and future residents.

 Join us for a webinar on March 26 to hear how Minneapolis has worked to prioritize pedestrians and advance multimodal transportation through advocacy, policy, and safer street design.
 This is the latest installment in our monthly webinar series Complete Streets 301: Putting people first.